Managed Services

 While "managed services" is often thrown around, it can be confusing.
 Choosing the best MSP is a matter of weighing the pros and cons of each.
 In addition, you should also evaluate your specific business needs and what is the best solution for your company.

-While the name "managed services" is a bit misleading, there are some good MSPs.
+While the name "managed services" is a bit misleading, some good MSPs exist.
 They can be an excellent fit for your business, especially if you are a growing company looking to get your technology in order.
 Some of the top-managed service providers are the ideal complement to your in-house team.

 To pick the right MSP, you want to ask about their technology.
 If they are using the latest technology, you are guaranteed the best possible customer service.

 Another good way to determine which MSP is best for you is to look at their pricing.
-Some offer tiered, value-based plans that can vary depending on how many devices you have, the number of users, and other factors.
+Some offer tiered, value-based plans that can vary depending on your devices, the number of users, and other factors.
 Some MSPs even provide A La Carte solutions.

-In this age of accelerated innovation, technology is an integral part of the business.
+Technology is an integral part of the business in this age of accelerated innovation.
 Purchasing technology is challenging, and choosing the best solution for your company is essential.
 This should include a few key factors, including the cost and your specific needs.
 Consider a combination of on-premises monitoring and cloud delivery.

 Lastly, a managed solution relevant to your company's needs is a great way to streamline your IT investment and provide all the support of an in-house IT department at a fraction of the cost.